 An illustration of how deeply the concept of fractals has entered into popular culture is that it makes an appearance in the song "Let it go" from the film Frozen, in the line "My soul is spiraling in frozen fractals all around".
 So Helen was trying to sing the word at two!
 (It may be some time before she's up to understanding Hausdorff dimension, but self-similarity in natural phenomena is something she might be able to appreciate now, or at least in a few years.)

 I never really followed up on the mathematics, however.
 At some point I borrowed Falconer's The Geometry of Fractal Sets (1985) from the mathematics library at Sydney Uni (or possibly had my father borrow it for me when I was still at school), but that was too dense for me at the time, launching straight into measure theory.
 And I looked at nothing in the twenty-five years since, until I was inspired by reading Berger's Geometry Revealed.
-I now have copies of The Fractal Geometry of Nature (since my copy of Form, Chance and Dimension is in storage in Sydney), Peitgen et al's Chaos and Fractals, Falconer's Fractal Geometry: Foundations and Applications, and Kirillov's A Tale of Two Fractals, and am working my way through them steadily.
+I now have copies of The Fractal Geometry of Nature (since my copy of Form, Chance and Dimension is in storage in Sydney), Peitgen et al's Chaos and Fractals (my review), Falconer's Fractal Geometry: Foundations and Applications (my review), and Kirillov's A Tale of Two Fractals, and am working my way through them steadily.

 My intellectual peregrinations, my reading and seminar-attending and so forth, have a fractal-like structure, both in depth, with local points of relatively focus and broad swathes of shallow survey, and temporally, with some topics bubbling into focus briefly and others retaining my interest on longer time-frames.